atakannguvenn/Array-Biggest-C/README.md

 # Array-Biggest-C
-A simple C program to find and print the biggest element in an array.
+Simple C programs that finds and prints the biggest element in an array and another program that converts variables between int and string.